What is LTC?

 Why Consider LTC Insurance?

 Besides the big costs, there are others reasons to look at LTC insurance.
 One main reason is to protect your retirement wealth.
-Nursing homes, home care, or assisted living costs can quickly eat up your savings.
+Nursing homes, home care, or assisted living costs can quickly eat up your earnings.
 Unfortunately, far too many retirees lose the money they worked hard for.

 In addition to a straight LTC-only policy, you may have other options.
 For example, some permanent life insurance products come with LTC options.
 In addition, certain annuities may also provide a way to secure your wealth in the event of an LTC need.
 For example, some annuities provide LTC riders.
 Basically, these policies allow you to access money early to pay for LTC.
 Also, within life insurance choices, you may have critical care or critical illness options.

 Let’s talk about protecting your wealth and health, long-term.